Foundation Watering Soaker Hose Tips

 - Sloping counters or floors

 You’ve found the telltale foundation problem signs so how do you set up a foundation watering system?
 There are several ways to go.
-The most common is a soaker hose system.
+The most common is a foundation watering soaker hose system.

 - Measure the area around your house where you can lay a soaker hose.